seadowg/travel-guides/sf-guide.md

 ### Wilson & Wilson Detective Agency (Jones & O' Farrell)

-Wilson & Wilson is actually part of Bourbon & Branch but is run seperately.
-It has a cool concept where you take part in a three part cocktail menu that always ends in more drinks.
+Wilson & Wilson is actually part of Bourbon & Branch but it is run separately.
+It has a cool concept where you indulge in a three part cocktail menu that always ends in more drinks.
 Great after dinner place.
 Again, book ahead.

 ### Elixir (16th & Guerrero)